topbitdu/unidom-contact/ROADMAP.md

 ## v1.4.2
 1. Improve the Contact Subscription spec for the ``belongs_to :contact, polymorphic: true`` macro
+2. Improve the Email Address spec for the full_address_is scope, the local_part_is scope, & the domain_part_is scope

 ## v1.5
 1. Landline Phone Number model & migration